The Isogeny Problems

 Statement: Given a prime number \( p \), a maximal order \( O \) in \(B_{p, \infty}\), and a left integral \( O \)-ideal \( I \), find an equivalent ideal \( J \sim I \) of norm \( N(J) = \ell^e \).

-Reward: A bar of Kvikk Lunsj, stroopwafels for life, and a bottle of Jagdstolz.
+Reward: A bar of Kvikk Lunsj, stroopwafels for life, a bottle of Jagdstolz, and a fancy

 Problem 5